VVER: Fuel cycle extension

-In 2024 Rosatom started testing fuel which contains neutron absorber erbium and uranium enriched to 5% (instead of typical 3%-4.95% range).
-The experiments happen at MIR.M1 research reactor at the Dimitrovgrad Research Institute of Nuclear Reactors.
+In 2024, Rosatom started testing fuel which contains a neutron absorber (erbium), and uranium enriched to 5% (instead of the typical 3%-4.95% range).
+The experiments have been carried out at the MIR.M1 research reactor at the Dimitrovgrad Research Institute of Nuclear Reactors.
 It will allow to extend the current fuel cycle from 12-18 months to 24 months.

 Remix Fuel

-Balakovo Nuclear Power Plant is used for Remix Fuel experiments.
-In December 2024 the third final 18-month phase of the pilot program has started with the goal to achieve closed nuclear cycle for VVER reactors.
-A mixture of enriched uranium with recycled uranium and plutonium received from the used nuclear fuel at other VVER reactors is used instead of a standard enriched uranium.
+The Balakovo Nuclear Power Plant is used for Remix Fuel experiments.
+In December 2024 the third final 18-month phase of the pilot program has started with the goal to achieve a closed nuclear cycle for VVER reactors.
+A mixture of enriched uranium with recycled uranium and plutonium received from the used nuclear fuel of other VVER reactors is used instead of a standard enriched uranium.
 After the first 2 stages of 3, fuel elements were inspected and were approved for the 3rd final stage.
-The 3rd stage should conclude in 2026 when the fuel will be unloaded and further studied.
+The 3rd stage concluded by the end of March 2026 when the fuel was unloaded, and after some time spent in the used fuel pool, it will be further studied in the Research Institute of Atomic Reactors (JSC SSC RIAR).
 Remix fuel has a lower plutonium content of up to 5% compared with MOX fuel.

 Versions

 VVER-440

-One of the earliest versions of the VVER-type, the VVER-440 manifested certain problems with its containment building design.
-As the V-230 and older models were from the outset not built to resist a design-critical large pipe break, the manufacturer added with the newer model V-213 a so called Bubble condenser tower, that – with its additional volume and a number of water layers – aims to suppress the forces of the rapidly escaping steam without the onset of a containment-leak.
-As a consequence, all member-countries with plants of design VVER-440 V-230 and older were forced by the politicians of the European Union to shut them down permanently.
-Because of this, Bohunice Nuclear Power Plant had to close two reactors and Kozloduy Nuclear Power Plant had to close four.
-Whereas in the case of the Greifswald Nuclear Power Plant, the German regulatory body had already taken the same decision in the wake of the fall of the Berlin Wall.
+One of the earliest versions of the VVER-type, the VVER-440, manifested certain problems with its containment building design.
+As the V-230 and older models were from the outset not built to resist a design-critical large pipe break, the manufacturer added, with the newer V-213 model, a so called Bubble condenser tower that – with its additional volume and a number of water layers – aims to suppress the forces of rapidly escaping steam without the onset of a containment-leak.
+As a consequence, all member-countries with plants of the VVER-440 V-230 type, as well as older types, were forced by the politicians of the European Union to shut them down permanently.
+Because of this, the Bohunice Nuclear Power Plant had to close two reactors and the Kozloduy Nuclear Power Plant had to close four.
+Whereas in the case of the Greifswald Nuclear Power Plant, the German regulatory body had already made the same decision in the wake of the fall of the Berlin Wall.